-We're making some changes along Claudelands Bridge over the next couple of months, to encourage motorists and people on bikes to share the road in a safe way and strengthen the connection between the central city and the eastern suburbs.
+We've made some changes to the road layout along Claudelands Bridge to encourage motorists and people on bikes to share the road in a safe way and strengthen the connection between the central city and the eastern suburbs.

-- 'Sharrow' (share arrow) road markings – these signal people on bikes can ride in the centre of the lane because it's too narrow to safely ride side-by-side with motorists;
+- New green road markings called 'sharrows' (share arrows) – these signal people on bikes can ride in the centre of the lane because it's too narrow to safely ride side-by-side with motorists;

-- Speed tables – flat-topped and designed to reduce traffic speeds;
+- Raised speed platforms – flat-topped and designed to reduce traffic speeds; and

 What are 'sharrows'?

-To make it easier for people to cross the Waikato River and connect with the centre of the city.
+To make it easier for people on bikes to cross the Waikato River and connect with the centre of the city.
 The project is guided by the Council's Access Hamilton Strategy and was identified as a key route in the Hamilton Biking Plan.

 How can I find out more?